CristianMacedo/easynreport/README.md

 ## About

 I decided to create this app due to the fact that I had to create reports for periods longer than what the current Easynvest API allows.
-No financial proffit intended (Feel free to donate, tho)
+No financial profit intended (Feel free to donate, tho)

 Feel free to create issues or pull requests, or reach me out for any suggestions, help or bug report.